Who Wrote This? The Key to Zero-Shot LLM-Generated Text Detection Is GECScore: Abstract

 \section{Abstract}

-The efficacy of an large language model (LLM) generated text detector depends substantially on the availability of sizable training data.
-White-box zero-shot detectors, which require no such data, are nonetheless limited by the accessibility of the source model of the LLM-generated text.
-In this paper, we propose an simple but effective black-box zero-shot detection approach, predicated on the observation that human-written texts typically contain more grammatical errors than LLM-generated texts.
-This approach entails computing the \textbf{G}rammar \textbf{E}rror \textbf{C}orrection \textbf{Score} (GECScore) for the given text to distinguish between human-written and LLM-generated text.
-Extensive experimental results show that our method outperforms current state-of-the-art (SOTA) zero-shot and supervised methods, achieving an average AUROC of 98.7\% and showing strong robustness against paraphrase and adversarial perturbation attacks.
+The efficacy of detectors for texts generated by large language models (LLMs) substantially depends on the availability of large-scale training data.
+However, white-box zero-shot detectors, which require no such data, are limited by the accessibility of the source model of the LLM-generated text.
+In this paper, we propose a simple yet effective black-box zero-shot detection approach based on the observation that, from the perspective of LLMs, human-written texts typically contain more grammatical errors than LLM-generated texts.
+This approach involves calculating the \textbf{G}rammar \textbf{E}rror \textbf{C}orrection \textbf{Score} (\textsc{GECScore}) for the given text to differentiate between human-written and LLM-generated text.
+Experimental results show that our method outperforms current state-of-the-art (SOTA) zero-shot and supervised methods, achieving an average AUROC of 98.62\% across XSum and Writing Prompts dataset.
+Additionally, our approach demonstrates strong reliability in the wild, exhibiting robust generalization and resistance to paraphrasing attacks.
+Data and code are available at: \url{https://github.com/NLP2CT/GECScore}.